Thirlmere Lakes is a group of 5 waterways in the Greater Blue Mountains World Heritage Area:

 The lakes are thought to be about 15 million years old.
 They are located at the intersection of Dharug, Tharawal and Gundungurra lands and are important for cultural practice and connection to country for Aboriginal custodians.

-For many years, the local community near Picton have visited Thirlmere Lakes National Park for recreational activities such as swimming, kayaking, walking and, even at one stage, water skiing, and it holds a special significance as a place of happy holiday memories
+For many years, the local community near Picton has visited Thirlmere Lakes National Park for recreational activities such as swimming, kayaking, walking and, even at one stage, water skiing, and it holds a special significance as a place of happy holiday memories.

 Water levels in Thirlmere Lakes have fluctuated over time.
 However, a decline in water levels over the last decade caused significant community concern.
 Some members of the community were concerned that the water loss could be the result of nearby mining activity.

 History of investigations

 In 2012, an inquiry was conducted in response to community concerns about the low water levels in Thirlmere Lakes and potential impacts from mining and groundwater extraction in the region.
 The NSW Government appointed 4 independent scientists and a community representative to evaluate possible causes for the low water levels in the lakes.